Quantum dust cores of black holes and their quasi-normal modes: Introduction

 \section{Introduction}

 Black holes are some of the most challenging physical prediction of General Relativity (GR).
 Traditionally, they are described by stationary vacuum solutions of the Einstein equations, which are characterised by the presence of an event horizon and by their geodesic incompleteness.
 Spacetime singularities mark the breakdown of the classical theory of gravity, and there is a growing consensus that they should not show up in a complete, but still unknown, theory of quantum gravity~\cite{Hawking:1973uf}.
-Moreover, their trivial vacuum structure is altered if one takes into account the matter that collapses in the process of black hole formation.
+Moreover, their trivial vacuum structure is likely altered if one takes into account the quantum nature of matter that collapses and forms astrophysical black holes.